The Modoc War

 Eventually, an uneasy peace was purchased at the price of confinement to the Klamath Reservation, where the Modoc shared the land with their ancestral enemies but were provided food, blankets, and clothing.
 When the food proved scarce, the blankets and clothing insufficient, and the government unable to keep the Klamath from stealing Modoc lumber, Kintpuash lead a group of Modoc back towards the Lost River, where hunting could provide the food that the reservation system had failed to yield.

 At a gathering to ostensibly discuss terms of peace, the Modoc ambushed and killed General Canby and Reverend Thomas, severely injuring several others.
 Perhaps the Modoc remembered the peace parley that had turned deadly years before.
+Perhaps they believed that killing the commanding officer of the force that stood against them would convince the federal government that it wasn't worth fighting a war with the Modoc.
 Whatever the case, with the death of General Canby, any chance of peace was off the table.